 The Trust took as its logo the image of St Martin, who shared his cloak with a beggar – an image symbolic of the farmers’ acts of spontaneous generosity in sharing with the escapers what little they themselves had.
 Antonio Millozzi became the Trust’s long-serving representative in Italy, responsible for recruiting the students.
 By the time of Keith’s death about 600 students had benefited from the bursaries, all funded by donations to the Trust which was staffed by volunteers conscripted by Keith.

 Many of the young Italians who received awards were descendants of families who had helped PoWs, although this was not a condition.
-Coming from rural areas in regions where camps had been concentrated, such as Emilia-Romagna, the Marche and the Abruzzo, a bursary was often their first opportunity to travel outside the UK.
+Coming from rural areas in regions where camps had been concentrated, such as Emilia-Romagna, the Marche and the Abruzzo, a bursary was often their first opportunity to travel outside Italy.
 Keith quickly established strong links with two language schools in Britain, at Wheatley, near Oxford, and at Tottenham Court Road, London, and he himself frequently entertained students at his own home.
 He insisted that Trust volunteers should meet students at their incoming airports.

 Keith also encouraged veterans to write up their memoirs and gradually established, in his back bedroom, a trove of valuable accounts, which will continue to be of great service to family and academic researchers.
 The Trust also supported Freedom Trails along escape routes in Italy.